-Children who use pacifiers continuously are more likely to develop ear infections than those who use them only when going to sleep.
-Avoid using a pacifier or try to wean your child from the pacifier by the time they are 1 year old.
-If you are unsuccessful, set rules for when the pacifier can be used.
-Wash the pacifier and/or replace it frequently, especially after a cold, sore throat, or other respiratory infection.
+Regular use of pacifiers increase the use of ear infections.
+It may be best to use them only when going to sleep.
+Try to wean your child from the pacifier by the time they are 1 year old.
+When in use, set rules for when the pacifier can be used.
+Wash the pacifier and/or replace it often.
+This is most important after a cold, sore throat, or other infection of airways.

-Wash your hands frequently, and teach your children to do the same, especially after blowing their noses.
-If your child chews on toys, keep those toys separate and wash them thoroughly before they are played with again.
-Teach your children to cover their mouths with a disposable tissue when they cough or sneeze and to throw the tissue away immediately.
+Wash your hands often.
+Teach your children to do the same.
+If your child chews on toys, keep those toys separate.
+Wash them well before they are played with again.

 Ear infections in children.
 National Institute on Deafness and Other Communication Disorders (NIDCD) website.
 Available at:

 ...(Click grey area to select URL)

 Updated May 12, 2017.
 Accessed December 5, 2019.